0xcf/decal-web/about.md

 The following are required to receive credit for the course:
 * 10 completed lab assignments
     * Lab assignments are graded on completion, *not* correctness.
 Blank or otherwise extremely low-effort submissions (i.e. no visible attempt at answering the questions asked) will be considered incomplete.
-* 7 completed participation assignments
+* At least 5 completed participation assignments (vitamins)
-    * You will have the option of either attending lecture live or answering questions about the lecture to receive credit for these assignments.
+    * If you complete all 10 of the vitamins, we will grant you 1 lab drop.

 # FAQ